vttresearch/siteopt_toolbox/docs/introduction.md

 ![Toolbox execute toolbar](images/toolbox_execute_toolbar.png){width="300"}

 Building the database can take several minutes.
+When all the components within your selection turn green, the database has been finished.

 ### Running representative periods selection

 Representative periods are a way to simplify long‑term energy system studies without losing the big picture.
 Instead of simulating every hour of an entire year — which would be extremely heavy to compute — the year is broken into a small number of “typical” days that capture the main patterns in demand and renewable generation.
 Think of it like choosing a few key scenes from a movie that still let you understand the whole story.
 In Siteopt, you can either use representative periods or not.
 If you decide to use them, select and run (press Execute selection) the `Select repr periods` component right of the Input data.
+When the `Select repr periods` component has turned green, the selection has been finished.

 Figure: To select representative periods, select the `Select repr periods` component right of the Input data by using left mouse button. {#fig-repre-periods}